TheSharkbug/TheSharkbug/README.md

 Small creature that bites

 I just do art, honestly!
-Working on pokerogue as a Lead artist and my own personal projects as... everything, to my dismay
+Working my own personal projects as... everything, to my dismay

 <!---
 TheSharkbug/TheSharkbug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.